This is now in your Top Picks!

 Dubai Dolphinarium

-Wheelchair users are well catered for at Dubai Dolphinarium.
+Wheelchair users are well-catered for at Dubai Dolphinarium.
 The indoor hotspot has special seating for people of determination to watch the stars of the show – bottlenose dolphins and fur seals – dance, juggle, play ball, jump through hoops and even paint.
-Seats can be easily reserved but, if you call ahead prior to your visit, the staff can also help accommodate additional needs to make your experience as welcoming as possible.
+Seats can be easily reserved, but if you call ahead prior to your visit, the staff can also help accommodate additional needs to make your experience as welcoming as possible.

 9